 The term upper body injuries could refer to injuries to the head, neck, shoulders, face, upper back, arms, hands or chest.
 These types of injuries are common in road traffic accidents or accidents at work, but they could also be sustained after a slip, trip or fall.
 If you have sustained injuries to your upper body in an accident that was somebody else’s fault, then Accident Advice Helpline can help you claim the compensation you deserve.
+You could find you’re entitled to compensation for your pain and suffering as well as for any loss of earnings that you have been affected by after your accident.
 There’s a three-year time limit in place to make a personal injury claim, so it’s a good idea to explore your options as soon as possible after your accident.

 How did your accident happen?